benjamint08/PasswordSaver/README.md

 Next you want to run `save-password.py` using `Python 3.9`.

-It should ask for a Name of the password, then Email/Username, then password.
+It should ask for a password lock, this is an extra step needed to decrypt your passwords.
+Then the name of the password, then Email/Username, then password.

 It then encrypts the JSON and saves it to /passwords/(name).txt